jk/php-wsdl-creator/readme.txt

 at schick_was_an at hotmail dot com.
 If you found an error, please report it at the project homepage.

+The is a online wiki at the project homepage, where you may find some additional documentation and help, too.

 Project homepage
 ~~~~~~~~~~~~~~~~
 PhpWsdl is hosted by Google Code.
 The project homepage is located at